cdi-unit/cdi-unit/docs/index.md

 **Producing alternatives:**

 Sometimes you want to create an alternative at runtime.
-The @ProducesAlternative annotation marks the class/field/method as an alternative therefore overridding any other implementation that is found during the discovery process.
+The @ProducesAlternative annotation marks the class/field/method as an alternative therefore overriding any other implementation that is found during the discovery process.

 ```java
 @RunWith(CdiRunner.class)